 Common Protocol on the Academic Stage of training

-Please note that this is the second version of the Common Protocol and supersedes the first version published in spring 2018.
+Please note that this is the fourth version of the Common Protocol and supersedes the last version published in July 2020.

 This protocol concerns the Bar Standards Board's (BSB) and the Solicitors Regulation Authority's (SRA) Joint Statement on the academic stage of training.
 It concerns both regulators' new training regulations that will impact on the current Qualifying Law Degree (QLD) and Common Professional Examination (CPE) courses, eg Graduate Diploma in Law (GDL).
 It is the policy position for both the BSB and the SRA.